-If the tear on your wetsuit is on the zip or covering a large area of the seam, you might be better investing in the expertise of a local wetsuit repairer.
+Before forking out for a professional repair, you might want to consider whether you can fix your suit yourself or if you'd be better off with a new one!
+If the tear on your wetsuit is on the zip or covering a large area of the seam, you might be better off investing in the expertise of a local wetsuit repairer or simply purchasing a new one.

-Investing in a repairer will be slightly more expensive than sorting it out yourself, but it will be much cheaper than buying a whole new suit, so it's definitely worth considering if you're on a budget.
+Investing in a repairer will be slightly more expensive than sorting it out yourself, but it will be much cheaper than buying a whole new suit, so it's worth considering if you're on a budget.

 Individual brands may offer a warranty on their wetsuits.
 If your wetsuit has become faulty before the warranty has run out, you will be entitled to having your suit repaired for a small fee.